 - 1 "Canon Law" refers to the church order, discipline, structures, rules and procedures of the Roman Catholic Church. - 2 "Anyone acting in the name of the Church" excludes individuals performing duties for autonomous lay organizations (Knights of Columbus, Legion of Mary, St. Vincent de Paul, etc.) and religious institutes, which may be Catholic in nature but are not under the authority of the Bishop.
-Those organizations are responsible for developing and following their own policies for prevention and response to issues of child sexual abuse. - 3 CIC is used to reference the code of canon law for the Catholic Church's Latin Rite (from the Latin title of the Code: Codex Iuris Canonici). - 4 Dedicated phone line for Diocesan Pastoral Assistance Coordinator: (270-852-8380) - The website for the Diocese of Owensboro Office of Safe Environment can be accessed at www.owensborodiocese.org/safe.
+Those organizations are responsible for developing and following their own policies for prevention and response to issues of child sexual abuse. - 3 CIC is used to reference the code of canon law for the Catholic Church's Latin Rite (from the Latin title of the Code: Codex Iuris Canonici). - 4 Dedicated phone line for Diocesan Pastoral Assistance Coordinator: (270-852-8380 in English or 270-880-8360 in Spanish) - The website for the Diocese of Owensboro Office of Safe Environment can be accessed at www.owensborodiocese.org/safe.